-Finally, NASDVA recommends that VA, in consultation with NASVH, begins an evaluation process to implement an Assisted Living level of care or enhanced domiciliary grant program.
+NASDVA continues to recommend that VA, in consultation with NASVH, begins an evaluation process to implement an Assisted Living level of care or enhanced domiciliary grant program.
 Currently there are only two levels of care: Domiciliary or independent living for Veterans unable to thrive in the community and Skilled Nursing care.
-The Domiciliary rate does not cover the cost of caring for this higher level of care.
-NASDVA (and NASVH) will be asking VA to collaborate on this critical effort and ensure that Veterans have options, especially when unable to age at home.
+The Domiciliary rate does